Home

 Scenic Drives

 The Cherokee Foothills Scenic Highway, running along the border with North Carolina, is a must-see in the fall.
-Passing through quite a few state parks, Cherokee Foothills Scenic Highway is also known as Highway 11 or Keowee Path.
+Passing through quite a few state parks, the Cherokee Foothills Scenic Highway is also known as Highway 11 or Keowee Path.
 The Cherokees and European fur traders once used it.
 The highway stretches for 130 mi (209 km), starting near Gaffney and ending by Lake Hartwell.

 Best places to see fall foliage in Southern Carilona